Carola of Vasa

-Carola of Vasa (Caroline Friederike Franziska Stephanie Amalie Cäcilie; 5 August 1833 - 15 December 1907), was by birth a titular princess of Sweden and styled Princess of Vasa as member of the House of Holstein-Gottorp, and by marriage the last Queen of Saxony.
+Carola of Vasa (Caroline Friederike Franziska Stephanie Amalie Cäcilie; 5 August 1833 - 15 December 1907) was a titular princess of Sweden by birth and styled Princess of Vasa as member of the House of Holstein-Gottorp.
+By marriage to Albert, King of Saxony, she was the last Queen of Saxony.

 At the side of her husband, Carola dedicated herself to the charitable development of new social institutions in the Kingdom of Saxony.
 With the founding of the Albert Association (German: Albertverein) in 1867 and other nursing and training institutions, she set impulses in the areas of charity, poor and sick care as well as the care of the wounded.
 In addition, she was involved in aid, children's and women's associations for the support of the disadvantaged.
 She was a recipient of the Order of Sidonia and gave her name to the Carola Medal for charity, which was named after her.
 Numerous places are named after her, especially in Dresden.

 Princess of Vasa 1833–1853

 Childhood and youth

 Princess Carola of Vasa was born on 5 August 1833 in the Kaiserstöckl, an annex of Schönbrunn Palace in Vienna, as the second child and only daughter of the former crown prince of Sweden and Austrian field marshal Prince Gustav of Vasa and his wife Princess Louise Amelie of Baden.
 Her only sibling, Prince Louis, was born and died in 1832, so Carola remained the only surviving offspring from her parents' marriage.

 Carola did not come from the Vasa dynasty, as her name might suggest.
-Rather, she owed the suffix to her father, who, as a member of the deposed Swedish House of Holstein-Gottorp, was no longer allowed to call himself "Prince of Sweden".
+Rather, she owed the suffix to her father, who, as a member of the deposed Swedish House of Holstein-Gottorp, was no longer allowed to call himself a prince of Sweden.
 Instead, he gave himself the nicknames Vasa and (to further affirm his claim to the throne) Holstein-Gottorp, hence Vasa-Holstein-Gottorp.
 Consequently, Carola also received this surname.